 Philip Kotler said that satisfied customers are the best advertising.
 It is true.
 We have discussed the importance of loyalty in our strategy and why we should respond on social media to negative reviews.
 But how can we make a dissatisfied client a satisfied one?

-We will be sharing 7 key points that you can use to deal with dissatisfied customers through social media.
+We recommend that you make use of social media networks to do this.
 This will help you prevent one-off bad experiences from becoming a negative impression of your business.

 1. Instantaneity: Respond to your customer’s complaint as soon as possible, as long as it falls within the hours set by your brand.
 Tell him to be polite and clear.
 Don’t wait for the user.

 2. Quality: Make sure your messages are both public and private.
 You want to convey a personal, friendly treatment, and that you are available to listen.
 One small thing that can make a difference is to sign the messages.
 This will allow them to connect with you company and say “I have spoken to Ana on Instagram”.
 They will feel like their case has been followed up.